 Board members and administrative personnel, as reflected on Exhibit 14, were invited to discuss the results of this report at an exit conference.
-Individuals in attendance were: Eddie Tyler, Superintendent; John Wilson, Chief School Financial Officer; and Board Members: Andrea Lindsey, Cecil Christenberry, Michael Johnson, and Jason Woerner.
-Representing the Department of Examiners of Public Accounts were: Brian Wheeler, Audit Manager; Lynn Benson, Examiner; and Tina Francis, Examiner.
+Individuals in attendance were Superintendent Eddie Tyler; Chief School Financial Officer John Wilson; and Board Members Andrea Lindsey, Cecil Christenberry, Michael Johnson, Tony Myrick, Rondi Kirby, Jason Woerner and April Bradley.
+Also in attendance were the following representatives from the Department of Examiners of Public Accounts: Brian Wheeler, Audit Manager and M. Lynn Benson, Examiner.